How To Get Your Card in Oregon, USA. How To Get Your Card elsewhere in the USA, and around the World, also.

 Action Items

-This will mean that thousands of Oregonians who use cannabis to combat mood symptoms, diseases or the intolerable effects of pharmaceuticals, will remain in danger of arrest, prosecution, civil asset forfeiture, child protective service investigations, employment discrimination, medical discrimination, jail and forced drug treatment.
+This bill will mean that thousands of Oregonians who use cannabis to combat mood symptoms, diseases or the intolerable effects of pharmaceuticals, will be free of danger of arrest, prosecution, civil asset forfeiture, child protective service investigations, employment discrimination, medical discrimination, jail and forced drug treatment.
 PLEASE contact us and Join the Campaign today!
 It is urgent that patients speak up, take part and tell Oregon and the World that you use cannabis to safely and effectively treat your conditions, or know someone who does, and that all patients deserve to use any medication that benefits them free of fear of prosecution.

 Then, tell everybody you know.
 And, then, tell everybody you don't know.
 Yet.